Ajiboye-01/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0x02.
-C - Functions, nested loops
+this is nested loop for c